Skip to main content

 About

-DEVIL'S WAY is a single player simulation game.
+DEVIL'S WAY is a single player platformer game with horror and thriller themes.
 It was developed by Rose Game Studio and was released on October 20, 2024.
 It received negative reviews from players.

 Invites you into a world of terror and uncertainty.
 You wake up in a mysterious place and need to find a way out.
 But it will be much harder than you think.
 Get ready for an adventure filled with frightening beings, challenging puzzles to solve, and dark humor that will make you laugh.
 This game requires you to not only deal with fear, but also with challenging logic problems.
 Uncover clues hidde…